sinclairtarget/machine-learning-for-public-policy/hw5/analysis.md

 ```

 If we were targeting a specific threshold, then we would probably want to
-maximize precision instead of F1.
-In that case, the above graph showing
+maximize precision.
+In that case, the above graph showing precision would be
-precision would be important, and we might consider either the bagging or
+important, and we might consider either the bagging or boosting model as the
-boosting model as the clear winner, depending on the threshold.
+clear winner, depending on the threshold.